 Last updated

-To accelerate the setup of your system, you can import cardholders and credentials from a CSV file instead of creating them manually in Security Center.
+To accelerate system setup, you can import cardholders and credentials from a CSV file instead of creating them manually in Security Center.

 Before you begin